JohnOsbornIV/Affiliate-Link-Detector/README.md

 - **Georiot/CNA.st**: Simplified domain-only detection (any URL containing these domains)
 - **Major Networks**: ShareASale, CJ, ClickBank, LinkSynergy, and 20+ others

-### New Parameters Added
-- `refdomain` - Domain referral tracking
-- `sharedId` - Shared identifier tracking

 ### General Detection
 - Common affiliate parameters (utm_*, ref, affiliate, partner, etc.)
 - Shortened link services (bit.ly, tinyurl, etc.)
 - Retailer-specific patterns (eBay, Best Buy, Walmart, Target, etc.)

 ## Installation
+1. Clone this repository.

-1. Open Firefox and navigate to `about:debugging`
+2. Open Firefox and navigate to `about:debugging`
-2. Click "This Firefox"
+3. Click "This Firefox".
-3. Click "Load Temporary Add-on"
+4. Click "Load Temporary Add-on".
-4. Select the `manifest.json` file from this directory
+5. Select the `manifest.json` file from this repository.

 ## Usage

 ### Basic Scanning
-1. Click the orange extension button in the toolbar
-2. Click "Scan Current Page" to detect affiliate links on the current page
-3. Use "Highlight Links" to visually mark detected affiliate links
+Once a duckduckgo search query is returned, an orange banner will populate and asist you in identifying search results that contain affiliate links.

 ### Search Result Scanning
 1. Perform a search on Google or DuckDuckGo